 The City's General Plan and Chapter 33 (Zoning), Article 55 (Grading and Erosion Control) of the City's Municipal Code (Ordinance 2001-21) establish tree protection, removal, and replacement standards.
-The City's General Plan recognizes any oak tree species and other mature trees, as defined below, as significant aesthetic and ecological resources deserving protection within the boundaries of the City.
+The City's General Plan recognizes any oak tree species and other mature trees as significant aesthetic and ecological resources deserving protection within the boundaries of the City.
 Section 33-1052 and 33-1068 of the City's Municipal Code sets forth rules and standards related to mature tree removal, protection, and replacement.

-The Proposed Project site has approximately 248 trees that meet the definition of Mature and Protected.
-The Proposed Project would impact 186 Mature and Protected trees, of which 34 trees are native species and 11 are native oak trees.
-As specified in Mitigation Measure MM BIO-3 and MM BIO-4 in Chapter 3.4 of this IS/MND, all impacted mature trees would be mitigated for by purchasing replacement trees either on or off-site.
+The Project site has four trees that meet the definition of Mature.
+The proposed Project would impact all four Mature trees, which are Mexican Fan Palms, a non-native species.

+As specified in Mitigation Measure MM BIO-2 in Chapter 4.4 of this IS/MND, all impacted mature trees would be mitigated for by purchasing replacement trees either on or off-site.

-Since the Proposed Project site does not contain a scenic vista or scenic resources, impacts would be less than significant.
+Since the proposed Project site does not contain a scenic vista or scenic resources, impacts would be less than significant.

 c) Less than Significant.
-The Proposed Project site is located in a suburban area of Escondido.
-For purposes of CEQA, the Proposed Project site is considered in an urbanized area because the Proposed Project site is served by paved roadways, all utilities, and is surrounded by a mix of development.
-Therefore, this threshold of significance is whether the Proposed Project would conflict with applicable zoning and other regulations governing scenic quality.
+The Project site is located in a suburban area of Escondido.
+For purposes of CEQA, the Project site is considered in an urbanized area because the Project site is served by paved roadways, all utilities, and is surrounded by a mix of development.
+Therefore, this threshold of significance pertains to whether the proposed Project would conflict with applicable zoning and other regulations governing scenic quality.

-The Proposed Project is designed to be consistent with the existing zoning and General Plan designations, with approval of a Density Bonus pursuant to State law, as follows: North of Stanley Avenue, the Proposed Project site has a General Plan designation of Estate II (2 DU/acre) and a Zoning designation of R-E: Residential Estates.
+The proposed Project is designed to be consistent with the existing zoning and General Plan designations, with approval of a Density Bonus pursuant to State law, as follows: the Project site has a General Plan designation of Suburban (3.33 DU/acre) and a Zoning designation of R-1-10: Single Family Residential.